-Reduce the Number of Night Feeds
+Reduce the Number of Night Feeds Before Night Weaning

 Be consistent!
 Choose an approach and stick to it.
 Only feed her once at night and not again until after 6:00 a.m.
 If she wakes up at other times wanting food, find other ways to calm her.
 Sit by her crib and offer physical and verbal reassurance until she is asleep.
 Pick her up to calm her if need be, but not until she falls asleep.

-How to End Night Feedings Gradually
+How to Night Wean Gradually

 With a nighttime bottle, you can also try switching to a smaller bottle, put less formula in the bottle, or gradually dilute the formula so that when it gets very watery, she might decide it’s not worth getting up for.
-When the nursing is cut back to five minutes, or the bottle to three ounces, it’s time to stop.
-Anything smaller is just a tease.
+Then she’s night weaning herself!

 Introduce a Cup